jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

 ----------------------------------------------------
 The algorithm implemented by ``dms_barcodedsubamplicons`` is as follows:

-1) Any read pair in which either read fails the Illumina chastity filter is discarded.
+1) Read pairs are discarded if either read fails the Illumina chastity filter.

-2) All sites in each read pair are classified as "high quality" if the site is not an ``N`` (ambiguous nucleotide) and has a Q-score of at least ``--minq``, or as "low quality" otherwise.
-For all low-quality sites, the called identity in the read is simply set to ``N`` (so we treat a site with a Q-score of less than ``--minq`` as equivalent to an ``N``).
+2) All sites in each read are classified as "high quality" if the site is not an ``N`` (ambiguous nucleotide) and has a Q-score of at least ``--minq``, or as "low quality" otherwise.
+At low-quality sites, the identity in the read is then set to ``N`` for the remainder of the analysis.

+3) We discard any read pairs for which there are any ``N`` nucleotides in the barcode.

 3) We discard any read pairs for which any of the following conditions are met: